ds3002/course/README.md

 You have FOUR choices for setting up an environment for this course:

-1. **Old School** - clone the repository for code/samples/data files, but install packages yourself.
+1. **Old School** - clone the repository for code/samples/data files, but skip the container and install packages yourself.
 Detailed lists of packages and software are below.
 2. **DevOps Hardcore** - clone the repository, pull the Docker image, and run them together by mapping the repo to the container when you run it.
-Instructions [here](#running-as-a-docker-container).
+Instructions [here](#run-the-docker-container).
-3. **Cool Kids** - use VS Code, and run the course container in the terminal.
+3. **Cool Kids** - use VS Code, and run the course container in the built-in terminal.
 Instructions [here](https://www.youtube.com/watch?v=cRmChRzq6VE).
 4. **100% Webby** - use Gitpod for a complete web-based experience.
 Requires no software other than a browser.
 Instructions [here](#gitpod).

-### Running as a Docker container
+### Run the Docker container

 1. [Install Docker](https://docs.docker.com/get-docker/)
 2. Run this Container.
 A basic Docker command to bring up the course container is below.